 Here are some practices that will help you manage your expenses and minimize debt during medical school:

-Borrow only the amount you need, which will help avoid overspending.
+- Borrow only the amount you need, to help you avoid overspending.

-Canada: Since April 2013, the Government of Canada has offered forgiveness of Canada Student Loans to eligible family doctors, residents in family medicine, nurse practitioners and nurses who work in rural or remote communities.
+Canada: The Government of Canada offers forgiveness of Canada Student Loans to eligible family doctors, residents in family medicine, nurse practitioners and nurses who work in rural or remote communities.
 If you’re a family doctor or resident in family medicine, the federal government will forgive up to $8,000 per year for a maximum of five years, or $40,000, if you’re eligible.

 British Columbia: If you’re a medical resident or physician with a B.C. student loan, you can have your loan forgiven — up to a maximum of 20% per year for up to five years — if you work in certain facilities in underserved B.C. communities.
-See B.C.
+See the B.C.
 Loan Forgiveness Program for details.